-Sadly, on arrival to the UK, asylum seekers, refugees and migrants are met by a hostile environment where they face inequalities across all indicators of economic and social wellbeing.
+In the UK, asylum seekers, refugees and migrants are met with a hostile environment where they face inequalities across all indicators of economic and social wellbeing.
 Many of them occupy positions of disadvantage.
-They have higher rates of unemployment and if employed are over qualified for their jobs and face discrimination, live in poorer housing, report poorer health, and have lower levels of academic achievement.
+They have higher rates of unemployment and if employed are overqualified for their jobs and face discrimination, live in poorer housing, report poorer health, and have lower levels of academic achievement.
 In the UK, it is established that mental health problems are more common among BME communities than they are in the general population.
 Evidence suggests they are disproportionately detained under the Mental Health Act 2007 and usually come into contact with mental health services through the criminal justice system rather than the general referral system.
-People from BME communities are also known to be confronted with ethnically based prejudice and discrimination by health professionals thereby having poorer experiences of and outcomes from mental health services.
-There is evidence they present at crisis point which suggest an unwillingness to engage with mental health services.
-Historically, people from minority ethnic communities are known to be under represented in health research and hence, most interventions are developed for mainstream societies.
-This precludes the understanding of their health needs thereby having a negative impact on the development of effective services and interventions adequate for them.
+There is evidence they present at a crisis point which suggests an unwillingness to engage with mental health services.
+Historically, people from minority ethnic communities are known to be underrepresented in health research and hence, most interventions are developed for mainstream societies.
+This precludes the understanding of their health needs thereby having a negative impact on the development of effective services and interventions.